danbz/aesthetic-programming/2-Variable Geometry/Readme.md

 ## 2.5 Basic Arithmetic Operators
+You can also do arithmetic operations in programming and it is commonly done in arguments of a function.
+Here is the list of baisc arithmetic operators:
-- add(+): Addition and concatenation (applicable for both numbers and text/characters)
+- add(+): Addition and concatenation, which is applicable for both numbers and text/characters respectively.
 - subtract(-)
 - multiply(*)
 - divide(/)